\Lambda-buildings and base change functors: Proof of the first Main Result

 Consider the spherical building $\Delta_k X'$ (see Lemma~\ref{lemma:spheric}), of which $\Delta_k A$ and $\Delta_k B$ are apartments.
 The fundamental Weyl chamber of $\MS$ defines a certain Weyl chamber based at $k$ in the apartment $A$, and hence a chamber in $\Delta_k A$, denote this chamber by $C_A$.
 Similarly define $C_B$ in $\Delta_k B$.
-A well known property of spherical buildings tells us that there is an isomorphism $\sigma$ from the apartment $\Delta_k A$ to the apartment $\Delta_k B$ preserving the intersection of both.
+One of the axioms of spherical buildings tells us that there is an isomorphism $\sigma$ from the apartment $\Delta_k A$ to the apartment $\Delta_k B$ preserving the intersection of both.